 People often overlook the fact that the scalp and hair follicles are affected by how we treat our bodies.
 Just as a man who drinks heavily and smokes 40 cigarettes a day is unlikely to be running marathons in record times, his lax approach to health means that his under-nourished scalp could be suffering, too, especially if he carries the relevant hairloss genes.

 Hair loss treatment for men that is overseen at a well-established clinic explores lifestyle issues such as diet, smoking, stress and fitness as part of the package.
-There are two clinically-proven, MHRA and FDA-licensed drugs – finasteride 1mg and minoxidil – that can halt hair fall and encourage new growth, but a conversation about overall health is also important.
-Equally, Hair Growth Boosters, such as Belgravia’s one-a-day food supplements Hair Vitalics, a blend of nutrients and minerals that promote a healthy scalp, can be used alongside these pharmaceutical elements for a fully rounded approach.
+There are two clinically-proven, MHRA licensed and FDA approved treatments for men’s hair loss designed to stabilise shedding and encourage new growth – as well as prevent baldness when used on an on-going basis.

-For advice on hair loss of any kind – whether you are male, female, western or Taiwanese – the best place to start is always with a free consultation from a specialist, either in person at a dedicated hair loss clinic, or online via a web-based, photo-upload assessment.
+For hair loss advice of any kind – whether you are male, female, western or Taiwanese – the best place to start is always with a consultation with a dedicated hair expert so they can provide a diagnosis, prognosis and treatment recommendations, where appropriate, for consideration.